Pandemic habits: How to hang on to the good ones and get rid of the bad

 If you want to form or maintain a habit, the experts say you’ll need to put the pieces in place to make it as effortless as possible.
 “Figure out what the triggers are that allow you to do [the desired habit] relatively seamlessly,” Wood said.

-For example, if you started making dinner as a family during the pandemic and want to continue doing so, that may mean ordering groceries online to save time and ensure the ingredients are in your kitchen.
+For example, if you started making dinner as a family during the pandemic and want to continue doing so, that may mean ordering groceries online to save time and to ensure the ingredients are in your kitchen.
 Or, if a daily jog has been beneficial and you want to keep it in your schedule but you won’t be home before dark, bring your gear to the office and hit a nearby park or, if possible, a company gym during lunch or before commuting home.

 For habits we would like to eliminate, the experts recommend adding friction and removing cues.
 “Take active steps to redesign your environment and make those unwanted habits hard to do,” Fogg said.
 These can be small changes, such as placing something out of sight, whether that’s putting candy in a cupboard or removing an app from your phone.